Rajpratik71/sheepdog-wiki/Image-Backup.md

 Besides 'qemu-img convert', we can also use 'vdi read/write/setattr/getattr' the sheepdog images.
 And we can even export Sheepdog images as a pseudo block file in the local file system hierarchy via [[Sheepfs]] and use common tools like scp to directly transport to wherever you want as a raw image (This will save one extra conversion to local file).

 Sheepdog supports yet another backup mechanism: backup differential data between two snapshots.
 See more info at [incremental snapshot backup](http://comments.gmane.org/gmane.comp.file-systems.sheepdog/6749)

+Sheepdog also provide a convenient mechanism to back up all the snapshots images of the cluster to the central storage you provided, see [cluster backup](https://github.com/collie/sheepdog/wiki/Backend-Stores%2C-Object-Cache-and-Disk-Cache#cluster-backup)